Best Long Range Routers – Buyers Guide & ReviewsLast Updated: October 8, 2021

 Range should be a key consideration when you’re buying a new router.
 This includes such factors as the area of coverage, number of connections, and types and sizes of devices to be connected.
-Our team helps you make the best choices for your home or business with this buyers guide to the best long range routers of 2020.
+Our team helps you make the best choices for your home or business with this buyers guide to the best long range routers.

 Browsing nearly any market today can be a bit confusing due to the over-abundance of products of every nature out there.
 However, looking for the best wireless routers or any router can be incredibly tiresome for those who are not familiar with the terms commonly used to explain the technology involved in router design.
 If you find yourself browsing the wireless router market and feel that you’re getting nowhere, don’t despair, because you are far from alone.
 That is why we at AGENT have decided to compile an easy to understand buyers guide to the best long range routers.

 Terms to Know

 Before we begin delving into our list, it’s important that you read up on just a few of the terms we will be using.
 The reason for this is that by understanding the technical language, you’ll be able to find the right router; the one that’s most suited to meeting your specific needs.
 The most important terms for you to know are as follows:

 - Wi-Fi Band: Nowadays, a Wi-Fi is usually provided through a dual-band system.
 A band can be considered as a receiver.
 These two bands pick up on two differing frequencies, one being 2.4GHz, and the other being 5GHz.
 These differ in coverage (range), and speed (bandwidth).

 - Tri-Band: A Tri-Band Wi-Fi system simply adds an extra 5GHz band onto your router, which results in the ability to support more devices at once.

 - GHz: GHz stands for Gigahertz, which is a measurement of electromagnetic wave frequencies.
 Essentially, in this context, it means the frequency a band receives.